Combinatorial metaplexes and centrality indices for identifying higher-order interactions: The combinatorial metaplex and the weight map

 The dimension-dependent threshold is then defined as

 We define a specific weight-based inclusion rule by

 The family of admitted $q$-simplices is therefore

-This defines a concentration-based CM model in which higher-order simplices are added through a deterministic threshold criterion.
+This defines a weight-based CM model in which higher-order simplices are introduced through a deterministic threshold criterion.

-In the clique complex construction, the existence of a $q$-simplex is determined purely combinatorially: a simplex is present if and only if all of its $(q-1)$-faces are present.
-Equivalently, the vertices of the simplex span a clique in the $1$-skeleton.
+In the clique complex construction, the existence of a $q$-simplex is determined purely combinatorially: a simplex is present if and only if the vertices of the simplex induce a complete subgraph of the $1$-skeleton of $\Delta$.

-In the CM, this combinatorial feasibility condition is retained but refined by weight information.
-While the presence of all boundary $(q-1)$-simplices guarantees clique compatibility, an additional structural constraint is imposed: a $q$-simplex is admitted only if its aggregated boundary weight exceeds the prescribed threshold $\theta_q$.
+In the CM, this combinatorial condition is retained but refined using weight information.
+While the presence of all boundary $(q-1)$-simplices ensures that the simplex is combinatorially admissible, an additional structural constraint is imposed: a $q$-simplex is included only if its aggregated boundary weight exceeds the prescribed threshold $\theta_q$.

+The threshold $\theta_q$ can be interpreted in terms of the average weight of $(q-1)$-simplices.
+The quantity $\bar{a}_{q-1}$ denotes the average weight of all $(q-1)$-simplices currently present in the simplicial complex.
+Since a $q$-simplex has exactly $(q+1)$ boundary $(q-1)$-faces, the value $(q+1)\bar{a}_{q-1}$ represents the total weight obtained when each boundary face carries the average weight.
+The threshold therefore serves as a reference level for evaluating the collective boundary support of a candidate simplex.
+A $q$-simplex is included only when its aggregated boundary weight exceeds this thresold.